 While estimated project-related GHG emissions can be quantified, the direct impacts of such emissions on global climate change cannot be determined based on available science.
 There is no evidence that would indicate that the emissions from a project the size of the Proposed Action would directly or indirectly affect the global climate, other than contributing to cumulative GHG emissions.
 For context, the estimated GHG emissions from construction of the Proposed Action are roughly equivalent to the energy used by 65 homes over a year, or the emissions of 119 gasoline-powered passenger vehicles driven for a year (USEPA, 2024a).
-While not negligible, VA has concluded this estimated level of GHG emissions from construction would be less than significant.
-Because the new clinic would replace an existing VA clinic that is assumed to be less energy efficient, there would be no net increase in global GHG emissions from operation of the Proposed Action.
+While not negligible, VA concluded this estimated level of GHG emissions from construction would be less than significant.
+Because the new clinic would replace an existing VA clinic that is assumed to be less energy efficient, the Proposed Action's operation would cause no net increase in global GHG emissions.